-You can check your academic standing in LOUIE by viewing your unofficial transcript or your advisement report.
+You can check your academic standing in LOUIE by viewing your unofficial transcript or your Academic Requirements report.
 Academic standing for each term is posted beneath the line of your cumulative grade point average (GPA).

 Good Standing Accordion Closed